What are carbohydrates?

 Foods made from refined flour, including bread, pasta, doughnuts, cookies, and desserts, also contain carbohydrates.
 So do sweets such as candy and soda.

 How can you get the right kind and amount of carbs?

 Eating too much of anything can lead to weight gain.
 And that can lead to other health problems.

-Eat foods from the vegetables and fruit group each day.
-These include raspberries, apples, figs, oranges, pears, prunes, broccoli, brussels sprouts, carrots, corn, peas, and beans.
+- Eat foods from the vegetables and fruits group each day.
+These include raspberries, apples, figs, oranges, pears, prunes, broccoli, Brussels sprouts, carrots, corn, peas, and beans.
 And there are lots of other fruits and vegetables to choose from.

 - Limit the amount of candy and desserts in your diet.
 Replace sugary drinks like juice and soda with water.
 Make water your drink of choice.